Peacemaker675/chess_ai/README.md

 ---

 ## 🗂️ File Structure
--/src_file:
+-/src_file:<br>
-   1.game.py - main files which contains the logic for gui with pygame and move prediction through the trained model 2.dataset.py - can be used to create a dataset of randomly generated positons , requires stockfish to label them (used for previous version of CNN)
+   1.game.py - main files which contains the logic for gui with pygame and move prediction through the trained model<br>
+   2.dataset.py - can be used to create a dataset of randomly generated positons , requires stockfish to label them (used for previous version of CNN)<br>
-   3.pgn_to_fen.py - can be used to convert pgn gamefiles into seperate datasets of opening, mid game and end game positions(requires stockfish)
+   3.pgn_to_fen.py - can be used to convert pgn gamefiles into seperate datasets of opening, mid game and end game positions(requires stockfish)<br>

 ## ⚠️ Requirements